 Drop fruit and vegetable peelings, grain foods, and tea bags into a top opening.
 The worms-in-residence will eat at least half of their own weight of scraps per day.
 The composter can process over two pounds of food a week, enough to keep up with most or all of the scraps in a two- or three-person household.
 Spread the easily removed compost next to your plants or in pots, and watch those babies grow.

-Worm "castings" (a fancy word for the worm equivalent of manure) are the best natural fertilizer there is.
+Worm castings (a fancy word for the worm equivalent of manure) are the best natural fertilizer there is.
 They're packed with water-soluble plant nutrients, beneficial enzymes and microbes, and improves soil's ability to hold moisture.
-So potent is vermicompost that as little as a tablespoon could feed a 6" potted plant for over two months.
+So potent is vermicompost that as little as a tablespoon could feed a 6 inch potted plant for over two months.
 Worms not included.
 Made in Taiwan.

 Click here to see how the composter works in four simple steps.

 Wondering what to put in your new composter?
-Click here to see a full list.
+Click here to see a full list & composter instructions.